Offset printing: Modern offset printing

 One of the important functions in the printing process is prepress production.
 This stage makes sure that all files are correctly processed in preparation for printing.
 This includes converting to the proper CMYK color model, finalizing the files, and creating plates for each color of the job to be run on the press.

 Offset lithography is one of the most common ways of creating printed materials.
 A few of its common applications include: newspapers, magazines, brochures, stationery, and books.
 Compared to other printing methods, offset printing is best suited for economically producing large volumes of high quality prints in a manner that requires little maintenance.
 Many modern offset presses use computer-to-plate systems as opposed to the older computer-to-film work flows, which further increases their quality.

 There are two types of offset printing: wet offset and waterless offset.
 Wet offset lithography uses a mix of wetting fluids (dampening solutions) to manage ink adhesion and to protect non-image areas.
-Waterless offset lithography employs a different method where a plate's non-image areas are protected via a layer of ink-repellent silicon.
+Waterless offset lithography employs a different method where a plate's non-image areas are protected via a layer of ink-repellent silicone.
 Waterless offset lithography is newer, invented in the 1960s by 3M.
 It was later sold and commercialized by Toray.

 Advantages of offset printing compared to other printing methods include: